Observations at the hive entrance

 |

 It is always useful to compare the activity of several hives in the same apiary to confirm regular colony development.
-A colony that brings in little or no pollen and whose forager traffic is clearly sparse compared with adjacent hives should attract the beekeeper’s attention.
-A more thorough inspection is required to clarify the cause of this delay.
-It should be remembered that a colony kept tight in spring will develop more rapidly than a colony occupying too large a volume that is difficult to heat.
+A colony that brings in little or no pollen and whose forager flight is clearly sparse compared to adjacent hives should attract the beekeeper's attention.
+A more thorough colony inspection is necessary to clarify the cause of this delay.
+It should be kept in mind that a colony kept compact in spring will develop more rapidly than one that has too large a volume, which is difficult to heat.

-On a fine afternoon with mild temperatures, one can observe in front of several hives dense flights radiating in all directions, with groups of bees on the front, just above the entrance.
-These seemingly disordered flights correspond to orientation flights by young bees that survey the surroundings of their hive in preparation for their future work as foragers.
-They perform increasingly distant trajectories to memorize the foraging area and landmarks to return home.
-It is like fireworks.
-These flights are entirely different from swarming.
-When a swarm leaves the hive, one witnesses a true “flow” of bees out of the hive, of very short duration—on the order of a minute—and the sound resembles a buzzing.
-The swarm flight is more or less compact and settles within about 10 minutes not far from the hive to form a pear-shaped cluster hanging from the branch, at a more or less elevated height, of a nearby tree.
+On a fine afternoon with mild temperatures, one can observe dense flights in front of several hives, radiating in all directions, with clusters of bees on the hive face just above the entrance.
+These apparently disorderly flights are orientation flights of young bees learning the surroundings of their hive in preparation for their future role as foragers.
+They follow trajectories of increasing distance from the hive to memorise the foraging area and landmarks for returning home.
+This is the bee firework display.
+These flights differ entirely from swarming.
+When a swarm leaves the hive, one witnesses a genuine "pouring out" of bees, which is very brief — on the order of a minute — and whose sound resembles a roaring.
+The swarm flight is more or less compact and settles within about 10 minutes not far from the hive, forming a pear-shaped cluster hanging from a more or less elevated branch of a nearby tree.

 |